scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

-(although this result was not proved until almost forty years later in :cite:`lawden_optimal_1963`), and in 1926 Hermann J. Oberth observed that the velocity gain of an impulsive maneuver is higher when the kinetic energy is maximum
-(nowadays known as the Oberth effect).
+(although this result was not proved until almost forty years later in :cite:`lawden_optimal_1963`), and in 1926 Hermann J. Oberth observed that the velocity gain of an impulsive maneuver is higher when the kinetic energy is at a maximum (nowadays known as the Oberth effect).
 The severe limitations in weight and available energy for such kind of travels were already apparent for these pioneers,